 - APIQ_® Compliance Audit Fees and Charges have been set in a Service Agreement agreed to by the APL Board and AUS-MEAT Ltd.

-- Refer to the APIQ Information, Resources section of this website for the APIQalt® Compliance Audit Fees and Charges.
+- Refer to the “Certification Process” Tab of this website and select the option for APIQ_® Audit Fees and Charges.

 - multi-site organisations must contact APIQM to ensure that the sites assigned to their organisation, within their Joint Certificate are current.